Cataclysm: Dark Days Ahead: Plot

-A US government official managed to get access to the emergency broadcast system, and send out a final message.
-“The government has fallen.
-No help is coming, you’re on your own.”
-Many consider this to be the day the world ended.
+A US government official managed to get access to the Emergency Broadcast System, and send out a final message: "The government has fallen.
+No help is coming, you’re on your own".
 This event is referred to as "The Cataclysm".
-Though the cataclysm is predominantly a zombie apocalypse, many other disastrous events are going on, including invasions from fungi, Triffids, Lovecraftian monsters such as Mi-Gos that have built encampments and towers around the world, and caves containing sewer rats and a rat king.

-Prior to the cataclysm, robots were becoming widespread in various workplaces such as hospitals, police stations, and mines.
+Though the cataclysm is predominantly a zombie apocalypse, many other apocalyptic events are occurring alongside it, including invasions from fungi, triffids, and Lovecraftian monsters such as Mi-Gos that have built encampments and towers around the world.

 Development

 Cataclysm: Dark Days Ahead is based on the earlier game Cataclysm whose source code was made open-source under the Creative Commons CC BY-SA license on GitHub by the original author Whales in October 2010.
 After the Cataclysm author ended the development around 2012, the game's community forked the game into a new repository called Cataclysm: Dark Days Ahead in early 2013.

 In June 2013, a successful crowdfunding on Kickstarter raised $9,492 (beyond the $7,000 goal) for the payment of a full-time developer for 3.5 months.

-The game is made with ncurses to provide text based graphics; later a Simple DirectMedia Layer (SDL) version with graphical tiles became available.
+The game is made with ncurses to provide text-based graphics; later a Simple DirectMedia Layer (SDL) version with graphical tiles became available.

 The game is under heavy development with experimental releases available multiple times each day.
-However, the stable versions are considered "snapshots" of development rather than the primary version, with the daily updated experimental branch being the "master" version of the game.
+The stable versions are considered "snapshots" of development rather than the primary version, with the daily updated experimental branch being the "master" version of the game.
+From 0.H, release candidate builds were introduced, backporting fixes and featuring minor adjustments only.